maths/moodle-qtype_stack/doc/en/Installation/index.md

 ## 4. Add the STACK question type

-STACK is a question type for the moodle quiz.
+STACK is a question type for the Moodle quiz.

 1. Obtain the code.
 Either [download the zip file](https://github.com/maths/moodle-qtype_stack/zipball/master), unzip it, and place it in the directory `moodle\question\type\stack`.
 (You will need to rename the directory `moodle-qtype_stack -> stack`.)
 Alternatively, get the code using git by running the following command in the top level folder of your Moodle install: `git clone git://github.com/maths/moodle-qtype_stack.git question/type/stack`.
 2. Login to Moodle as the admin user and click on Notifications in the Site Administration panel.